 Photo by Mr. Kosal / Shutterstock

-Jade plant is another succulent plant.
+Jade plant is another succulent plant that serves as one of the best houseplants for air quality.
 It is easy to recognize because of its dark green leaves that are narrow at the base.
 Jade absorbs toluene that comes from cars, gasoline, heating oil, kerosene, lacquers and paints.

 Photo by PPstock / Shutterstock

 Spider plants are both fun and easy to grow.
 You’ll find them in solid green or variegated varieties with green and white leaves.
 Spider plants produce new plants that grow off of long stems that extend from the mother plant.